Affiliate links on Android Authority may earn us a commission. Learn more.

 2. Logitech MX Anywhere 3

-Those who need more mobility will love the Logitech MX Anywhere 3, which is the new update to the Anywhere 2S.
-You sacrifice some comfort and have fewer buttons to work with, but this little guy still packs a feature set that is very convenient.
+Those who need more mobility will love the Logitech MX Anywhere 3, the new update to the Anywhere 2S.
+You sacrifice some comfort and have fewer buttons to work with, but this little guy still packs a very convenient feature set.
 The 4,000 DPI sensor is precise.
 It comes with an integrated battery that should last 70 days.

 The device can use both USB receivers and Bluetooth.
 Furthermore, the MX Anywhere 3 can also connect to multiple devices and operating systems at a time.
 The Logitech MX Anywhere 3 is one of the best computer mice of its kind.

 3. Logitech MX Vertical

-Traditional mice are great for most tasks, but they can cause some serious wrist pain and sometimes long-term damage.
+Traditional mice are great for most tasks, but they can cause serious wrist pain and sometimes long-term damage.
 The Logitech MX Vertical mouse may look odd, but it’s designed to keep your hand comfortably in a natural position.
 Four customizable buttons help you retain plenty of functionality while you control the mouse with a handshake position.

 Apart from the solid ergonomics, the MX Vertical also offers several distinct features.
 The mouse offers precision thanks to its 4,000 DPI sensor and wireless connectivity.
 Not to mention Logitech’s unique features, such as multi-computer control, an integrated battery, and multiple forms of connectivity.

 5. Logitech G903

 The Logitech G903 is one of the best computer mice for gaming aficionados.
 It has an astounding 16,000 DPI sensitivity, a 1ms report rate, 11 programmable buttons, and its battery can last up to 180 hours.
 Logitech’s G903 is also rechargeable and compatible with Logitech’s Powerplay wireless charging pad.

 6. Apple Magic Mouse